dragonflydb/documentation/docs/getting-started/benchmark.md

 If you want to control explicitly number of threads in Dragonfly you can add `--proactor_threads=<N>`.
 Both the client and server instances run `Ubuntu 23.04` OS with kernel version 6.2.
-In line with our recommendations above, we used internal IPs for connecting and used stronger `c7gn.16xlarge` instance with 64 vCPUs for the load-testing program.
+In line with our recommendations above, we used internal IPs for connecting and used stronger `c7gn.16xlarge` instance with 64 vCPUs for the load-testing program (i.e. the client).

 ## Dragongly on `c6gn.12xlarge`

 ### Write-only test
-On the loadtest instance (c7gn.16xlarge with 64 vCPUs) we run:
+On the loadtest instance (`c7gn.16xlarge` with 64 vCPUs):
 `memtier_benchmark -s $SERVER_PRIVATE_IP --distinct-client-seed --hide-histogram --ratio 1:0 -t 60 -c 20 -n 200000`

 The run ended with the following summary: